r-lib/systemfonts/cran-comments.md

-This is a small fix addressing the compilation error on Solaris that became known once the package got added to CRAN.
-I hope submitting a new version so quick after the old one is appropriate in this case.
-It also address test errors on the Mac builder due to differences in font file types.
+This is a minor release that fixes a range of system specific bugs and greatly improves upon the font handling capabilities in R

 ## Test environments
-* local OS X install, R 3.6.0
+* local R installation, R 3.6.0
-* ubuntu 14.04 (on travis-ci), R 3.6.0
+* ubuntu 16.04 (on travis-ci), R 3.6.0
-* win-builder (devel and release)
+* win-builder (devel)
-* rhub::check_for_cran()
-* rhub::check(platform = 'ubuntu-rchk')
-* rhub::check_with_sanitizers()
-* rhub::check_on_solaris()

 ## R CMD check results

 0 errors | 0 warnings | 0 note

+## revdepcheck results

+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages